 Journal Business Process Management Journal, 2022

-This study gives an overview of the business process view integration research area.
+Description: This study gives an overview of the business process view integration research area.
 Rooted in database schema integration, business process view integration is needed to consolidate different versions of the same business process.
 It turns out that lessons from this area are directly applicable to blockchain, because blockchain supports different views on the same data, contrary to common knowledge.

 Paper Preprint